kinde-oss/kinde-dotnet-sdk/Readme.md

    }
 ```

-This code won't authenticate user complletely.
+This code won't authenticate user completely.
 We should wait for data on callback endpoint and execute this: <br>
 ```csharp
         public IActionResult Callback(string code, string state)
         {